jodal/biip/docs/quickstart.md

 ```

 We can have a quick look at the human-readable interpretation (HRI) to get a
-feel for how the data groups into three Element Strings:
+feel for how the data groups into three element strings:

 ```python
 >>> result.gs1_message.as_hri()
 '(01)07032069804988(15)210526(10)0329'
 ```

-And we can dig into the parsed Element Strings to get all the details:
+And we can dig into the parsed element strings to get all the details:

 ```python hl_lines="13-20 25 32 37 42"
 >>> print(result.gs1_message.element_strings)